Trespass Tow Company Licensing

 If the owner of a vehicle returns after the vehicle has been attached to the tow truck but before it is towed, the owner may ask the company to release the vehicle.
 The tow service must comply but may charge a release fee of no more than the amount set by the County Council.

-The tow service must obtain authorization from the property owner or manager prior to towing any vehicles from the property.
+The tow service must obtain authorization from the property owner or manager prior to towing each vehicle from the property.
 Towing companies cannot utilize "spotters" to look for unauthorized vehicles.
 An unauthorized vehicle may be towed without the express authorization of the property manager only if it is directly blocking a clearly marked fire lane or access to property or a building on the property.

 Vehicles cannot be towed solely for failure to display a valid current registration sticker until 72 hours after a notice of the violation is placed on the vehicle.

 The tow service must notify the Howard County Police Department (HCPD) of the tow within one hour of leaving the property.
 The Office of Consumer Protection (OCP) is no longer requiring secondary notification under §17.604.
 Notification to HCPD will satisfy notification requirements to OCP.

 The storage facility used by the tow service must be located no more than 12 miles from the origin of the tow and must be open for redemption of towed vehicles 24 hours a day, 7 days a week.
 The tow service's rates may not exceed those set in the County's fee schedule.
 The rates must be prominently displayed at the storage facility along with a sign that summarizes the vehicle owner’s rights and contains the telephone number of the Office of Consumer Protection.

 To view the 2022 list of trespass tow companies licensed in Howard County, click below.